BAMPFA History and Mission

 A Note on Our Name

 At its inception in 1963, the museum was known as the University Art Museum, and popularly as UAM.
 The Pacific Film Archive (PFA) was officially a curatorial department of the museum.
-In 1996 the name changed to University Art Museum and Pacific Film Archive (UAM/PFA), reflecting the conception of the organization as a unified entity consisting of two primary programmatic components, art and film, and strengthened by the interplay between the two.
+The name later changed to University Art Museum and Pacific Film Archive (UAM/PFA), reflecting the conception of the organization as a unified entity consisting of two primary programmatic components, art and film, and strengthened by the interplay between the two.
 To indicate the museum's dual role as an institution serving both campus and community, the name was revised again in 1996 to be: University of California, Berkeley Art Museum and Pacific Film Archive, or BAMPFA.